How to avoid overdraft fees

 Can you get overdraft fees waived?

-"Our goal is to always try to help our members," said Amy Smith, branch manager at Numerica’s East Wenatchee location.
+"Our goal is to always try to help our members," said Sharon Cook, branch manager at Numerica’s Wenatchee location.
 "While there isn’t a blanket policy for waiving fees, each member situation is unique.
 If this is a one-time occurrence or we’ve been working with a member on their finances, it gives us the ability to try and make things right."

 Why are there overdraft fees in the first place?